m-ab-s/media-autobuild_suite/README.md

         - libzvbi (0.2.35)
         - opencl (from system)
         - opengl (from system)
-        - scale_cuda (needs CUDA SDK and MSVC **2015** installed)
+        - scale_cuda (needs CUDA SDK and MSVC **2017** installed)
-            - if it doesn't work, blame Nvidia/Microsoft, don't bother opening issues about this
+            - if it doesn't work, see [Notes about CUDA SDK](#notes-about-cuda-sdk), then blame Nvidia/Microsoft if it still doesn't work, don't bother opening issues about this
             - needs non-free license and --enable-cuda-sdk
         - libndi_newtek (needs Newtek SDK installed)
             - needs non-free license and --enable-libndi_newtek